 "We're now hopeful things will go through on Saturday morning and we'll be in the Southern Premier League, which is fantastic."

-Truro have yet to announce who their new manager will be, having relieved Lee Hodges of his duties last month after the club stated it could no longer afford to pay his wages.
+Truro have yet to announce who their new manager will be, having after the club stated it could no longer afford to pay his wages.

 "We've got a manager lined up and a team lined up," Masters added.
 "Yes, we've got new players, but I don't think that's a bad thing.
 We want fresh blood in here, we want younger blood and local players as well.

 "We want Cornwall to participate in Truro City Football Club, we are the highest in Cornwall and we intend to stay that way.

 "The aim now is to take the whole thing forward and if we can get back into the Conference within the next couple of seasons then great."